 Can I Give My Dog Cinnamon?
 Answer: Not Necessary

-You don’t have to worry if you’ve already given your dog a cinnamon sprinkled bit of your own food, or if they’ve gotten into a cinnamon-laced dish that you left out.
-They’ll likely be fine, and will only suffer from the indigestion that usually comes with feeding your dog human food they’re not used to.
 If you’re thinking of giving your dog a sweet treat that has cinnamon on it, why not give them a treat that is designed for them?
-Dogs do best with doggy treats that have extra vitamins their body’s can use, and some will even help with their dental health and breath.
+Dogs do best with doggy treats that have vitamins and some will even help with their dental health and breath.

-Much of the recommendations out there for giving dogs cinnamon as a cite studies on cinnamon in humans, and then try to make a correlation between dogs and humans.
+Most of the recommendations out there for giving dogs cinnamon cite studies on the effects of cinnamon for humans.
+They then try to make a correlation between dogs and humans.
 While we’re both mammals and share many of the same organs and systems, the way we process foods is still different, right down to a dog being mostly carnivorous, and humans being omnivores.

-The stomach acids we produce are different, and our daily dietary needs are different.
+The stomach acids we produce are different and our daily dietary needs are also different.
 Yes, cinnamon is a very healthy spice for humans to consume, but even we don’t need it daily, and dogs definitely don’t.
-The closest you’ll get to any study being done on the benefits of cinnamon for dogs is anecdotal findings based on one dog owner and their own dog.
+The closest you’ll get to any study being done on the benefits of cinnamon for dogs is anecdotal findings based on one dog owner and their personal observations of their own dog.